chriskrycho/v5.chriskrycho.com/site/journal/2024/PSA on Blockquotes.md

 subtitle: >
     Markdown leads you into this trap, but you don’t have to fall into it.
 date: 2024-07-30T16:06:00-0600
+updated: 2024-07-30T18:30:00-0600
+updates:
+    - at: 2024-07-30T18:30:00-0600
+      changes: >
+        Added a note about the actual Markdown syntax for blockquotes.
+Thanks to Steve Klabnik for [flagging up](https://bsky.app/profile/steveklabnik.com/post/3kyjtog5fs227) that it would be helpful!

 tags:
     - accessibility